tareqalam/antwalk.registry/src/antwalk/registry/theme/README.rst

 This will compile your `scss/theme.scss` into `css/theme.css`.
 A minified version () will be created as well.
 Check out the scripts section from `package.json` so see what happens exactly.

-NOTE: depending on the static theme layout you copied into the theme folder, you might have to adjust the paths to your needs, in the `package.json` script commands.

 Watch for changes